Omar-Alaqeeli/Luminous/README.md

 V1 : i + V0
 j :  i fby V1 </pre>

-defs lists all values in the dictionary; variables and their atomic expressions.
+<b>defs</b> lists all values in the dictionary; variables and their atomic expressions.
 </p>

 <p>